 In February, 2012, I visited some friends in Manchester, UK, and had the privilege of trying a delightful pub snack called the Manchester Egg.
-The Manchester Egg is made of a pickled egg, covered in sausage and black pudding, then rolled in crisps and deep fried.
-It is a variant of the Scotch Egg, and is now being served at four locations within Greater Manchester.
+It is made of a pickled egg covered in sausage and black pudding then rolled in crisps and deep fried.
+It is a variant of the Scotch Egg and is now being served at four locations within Greater Manchester.

-I was so inspired by this delicious treat, that I decided to make my own variant of the Manchester Egg, using ingredients that are both made in Michigan and true to the dining culture here.
-Once I had the idea in my head, it took me four tries to get it right, and now I present to you, the Detroit Egg.
+I was so inspired by this delicious treat that I decided to make my own variant of the Manchester Egg, using ingredients that are both made in Michigan and true to the dining culture here.
+It took me a bit of expirimenting to get it right, but it came out great.

 The Detroit Egg is a spicy pickled egg that is wrapped in a mixture of sausage and maple syrup, then dipped in cornbread batter and deep fried.
 It can be made entirely of products that are grown or made right here in Michigan.